 A key responsibility for our system will be to support place-based joint working between the NHS, Local Government and other partners such as the voluntary and community sector.
 The White Paper proposes that frequently, place level commissioning within an integrated care system will align geographically to a local authority boundary, and the Better Care Fund (BCF) plan will provide a tool for agreeing priorities.
 The boundaries for some ICSs, including our own, have been reviewed with the decision made nationally that the West Birmingham geography will join Birmingham and Solihull ICS.
 We will work with our colleagues in the Birmingham and Solihull ICS and with our local stakeholders to ensure we continue to work collaboratively for the mutual benefit of the people who live in West Birmingham and the staff responsible for delivery of health and care services, to ensure a smooth transition.

 In July 2021 following a robust process, NHS England and NHS Improvement recommended, and the Secretary of State agreed, that Mr Jonathan Fellows should be the chair designate of the NHS Black Country Integrated Care Board, and ready to take up the post substantively when the changes come into effect.

-The ICS was unsuccessful in recruiting a substantive Chief Executive Office (CEO) for the future Integrated Care Board.
-However, since November 2021 Mr Mark Axcell has been acting as the interim CEO Designate for the Black Country ICB.
+Since November 2021 Mr Mark Axcell has been acting as the interim CEO Designate for the Black Country ICB.

-Mark is work with the CCG leadership to ensure the safe landing of the CCG functions into the new statutory ICS and he will, alongside other system leaders, provide inspirational leadership across the system to help us create healthier futures for local people.
+Mark is working with the CCG leadership to ensure the safe landing of the CCG functions into the new statutory ICS and he will, alongside other system leaders, provide inspirational leadership across the system to help us create healthier futures for local people.

 Integrated Care Board Chair Designate: Mr Jonathan Fellows